googlearchive/ShadowDOM/README.md

       <span>People say: <q>Hello World</q></span>
     </my-custom-element>

-Under a proper (native) Shadow DOM implementation, the following would be true about this example:
+The following is true about this example:

 * The light DOM that belongs to `<my-custom-element>` is visible to the user as its normal subtree.
 It can expressed by `.childNodes`, `.children`, `.innerHTML` or any other property or method that gives you information about a node's subtree.
 * Nodes in light DOM or shadow DOM express parent and sibling relationships that match their respective tree structures; the relationships that exist in the rendered tree are not expressed anywhere in DOM.